-- 717. The form that the funeral service will take may have been predetermined by the departed comrade and/or the family.
+- have been predetermined by the departed comrade and/or the family.
 In addition, the member of the representative Faith who will conduct the service has the responsibility to see that the deceased's and family's wishes are respected. - 718.
 The Legion is present to support the family and to honour the departed comrade.
 To this end, it is imperative that the Fait representative understand the symbolism of the Legion Tribute and the Legion members participating must be aware of the requirements of the Fait representative.
 The only way that both parties can be informed of each others needs is through communication.
 To ensure effective communication the Legion should take the initiative and contact the Faith representative to discuss the arrangements for the funeral.

 - 719. Order of Service.
 The Order of Service for an Associate or Affiliate member and non-veteran member of the Ladies Auxiliary is as follows: - Maple Leaves are to be distributed to those who will participate in the Legion Tribute prior to the commencement of the service; - b.
 The Faith representative of Comrade in charge.
 A prayer to the Faith is optional. - e.
 The Faith representative or Comrade in Charge places a single Maple Leaf on the casket; - f.
-An appropriate prayer to the Faith is optional at this time; - g.
-The Silence; - h.
+An appropriate prayer to the Faith is optional at this time; - q.
+The Silence: - h.
 Act of Remembrance; - i.
 The members go forward and place the Maple Leaves; - 720.
 The procedure is as described at Subsection 709.b. (omitting all reference to "Last Post" and "Rouse").